nikothomas/ctdfjorder/docs/developers.rst

 Advanced Analysis
 -----------------

-The :class:`~ctdfjorder.CTD.CTD` class also supports more advanced analysis, such as calculating derived parameters like density or mixed layer depth (MLD).
+The CTD class also supports more advanced analysis, such as calculating derived parameters like density or mixed layer depth (MLD).

 Adding Absolute Salinity and Density
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^